 Traditional Chinese Medicine stands strong on thousands of years of history, yet it only arrived in the U.S. in the last thirty years.
 In the early 1970’s, following Nixon’s visit to China, acupuncture became popular in the U.S. for a brief period, specifically for use in pain relief.
 But the response from skeptics was swift, with an effort to outlaw it.
 There were no empirical data, no double-blind studies, no scientific proof, they argued, and therefore acupuncture had to be simply the placebo effect at work.
 As of the turn of the millennium, however, there is a threshold level of research showing such a significant benefit of Traditional Chinese Medicine over placebo that it is even being integrated to some extent into allopathic practices.
-For a sampling of specific studies, see the research.

 For the uninitiated Westerner, the diagnostic methods of Traditional Chinese Medicine may seem puzzling at first, because it is quite the opposite in many ways of conventional Western practices.
 Once one gets a little bit accustomed to the thinking, however, it does make a lot of sense.
 Naturopathic medicine is indeed greatly enriched by Traditional Chinese Medicine.
 The wisdom of considering the body as a whole and the body’s degree of balance-imbalance, as well as one’s manner of response to “external pathogens” such as wind or cold, are very important for an effective practice of medicine.